Antonio Iturmendi Bañales

 Antonio Iturmendi Bañales (1903–1976) was a Spanish Carlist and Francoist politician.
 He is best known as the Minister of Justice, serving in 1951–1965, as the Cortes speaker, serving in 1965–1969; he held the parliamentarian ticket between 1949 and 1976.
 He is also noted as briefly a civil governor and Tarragona and Zaragoza provinces in 1939.
-Though not counted among key decision-makers of the Francoist regime, he is considered instrumental in thwarting the Falangist attempt to re-define the system in the mid-1950s, and in the process of implementing the Alfonsist restoration in the 1960s.
+Though not counted among key decision-makers of the Francoist regime, he is considered instrumental in thwarting the Falangist attempt to redefine the system in the mid-1950s, and in the process of implementing the Alfonsist restoration in the 1960s.